 2.2 Expert panel

-Healthcare professionals were eligible for inclusion in this study if they had at least three years of clinical experience working with CYP with LLCs or LTCs.
+Healthcare professionals were eligible for inclusion in this study if they had at least three years of clinical experience working with children and young people with LLCs or LTCs.
 Exclusion criteria were: i) lack of sufficient clinical experience, ii) identified conflicts of interest, and iii) inability to commit enough time to complete the e-Delphi process.

 A purposive sampling strategy was used to recruit a panel of national and international experts in paediatric breakthrough pain.
 Experts were identified through national and international organisations, including the Association of Paediatric Palliative Medicine (APPM), International Society of Paediatric Oncology (SIOP), International Children’s Palliative Care Network (ICPCN), and the Children’s Cancer and Leukaemia Group (CCLG).
 Members of the BEACON clinical trial steering group also disseminated invitations within their professional networks (Pediatric Pain List).
-To maximise reach, the study was promoted via social media , and professional platforms, and a snowball sampling strategy [39] was used to encourage participants to forward the survey to relevant colleagues.
+To maximise reach, the study was promoted via social media (i.e., , X, and professional platforms (i.e., LinkedIn), and a snowball sampling strategy [39] was used to encourage participants to forward the survey to relevant colleagues.
 The aim was for 100-200 participants in each e-Delphi round, regardless of whether they had participated in a previous round.

 Figure 1.
 Flow diagram illustrating the one round of the e-Delphi study where consensus was achieved.